 To manually refresh all the charts on your Dashboard, click Refresh Data from the dashboard sidebar.
-This button will send new queries if the cached chart data is more than 2 minutes old.
+This sends new queries if the cached chart data is more than 2 minutes old.

 Auto Apply Variables

-By default, your charts update whenever any dashboard variable value changes.
-If instead, you’d like to update multiple variables and apply the changes all at once, you can uncheck Auto Apply Variables in your dashboard settings.
+By default, your charts update whenever any Dashboard Control value changes.
+If you’d instead like to update multiple Controls and apply the changes all at once to send a single new query, you can deselect Auto Apply Variables in your dashboard settings.

-When Auto Apply Variables is unchecked, you’ll see an Apply Filters button in the upper right of your dashboard whenever you make any variable changes.
-Once you’re finished updating your dashboard variable values, click this button to apply the variable changes to your charts.
+When Auto Apply Variables is deselected, you’ll see an Apply Filters button in the upper right of your dashboard whenever you make any Control changes.
+Once you’re finished updating your Control values, click this button to apply the Control changes to your charts.

-This setting is beneficial for dashboard performance because it prevents new chart queries from triggering every time you make a variable selection, for example in a multi-select dropdown.
+This setting is beneficial for dashboard performance because it prevents new chart queries from triggering every time you make a Control selection, for example in a multi-select dropdown.